Working with Categories¶

 Predefined category attributes¶

 Categories can have user-defined attributes such as products and ads, but they can also have predefined attributes within their own namespace.
 This prevents name collisions with user-defined attributes.
+If user-defined attributes are used, they must be placed within the

 ||string||An attribute that allows for sorting and to show a human-readable name for categories.||